 Part 2: Run Elasticsearch

-We now have transcript text.
-The next step is search.
-The research agent will not read every podcast episode for every question.
-It will search titles and subtitles first, look at likely matches, and only then use a model.
+We have transcript text, so the next step is search.
+The research agent won't read every podcast episode for every question.
+It searches titles and subtitles first, looks at likely matches, and only then uses a model.

 Run Elasticsearch locally in Docker: